 A staple of the human diet for thousands of years, bone broth is enjoying a resurgence of interest due to its powerful health benefits.
 Bone broth is easy to incorporate in your diet as a base for soups, stews and legumes.
 Follow our recipe below to make your own fortifying and replenishing broth.

-Top 5 Reasons to Eat Bone Broth:
+Top 5 Reasons to Add Bone Broth To Your Diet:

 1. Nourish Your Gut